Grants: Frequently Asked Questions

 Why am I not getting any RAMP Grants email notifications?

 For notifications, RAMP is configured to pull in the “business email” within OMNI HR, which employees can update to be their @magnet.fsu.edu address (or other FSU email extensions specific to their department/college) if they don’t generally use their @fsu.edu address.

 Where can I find training resources?

-Training workshops began in May and will be held well beyond the RAMP Grants go-live date of July 1, 2020.
-Training resources, such as reference guides, job aids, and videos, will be posted to the RAMP project website until go-live.
-After go-live, these resources will be posted in the RAMP Grants Help Center within the Grants module.
+Training resources, such as reference guides, job aids, and videos, are posted to the RAMP project website and in the RAMP Grants Help Center within the Grants module.
 Each RAMP module has its own Help Center specific to that module.

 Will the technical section of a proposal be uploaded to RAMP Grants separately, allowing the PI to update this information closer to the submission deadline?